mathiasfls/stabile/README.md

 NOTE: When you try to download the documents linked here, choose the "Raw" format.
 That will work on pdfs, spreadsheets and other proprietary formats.

 ## Nov.
 19: Scraping and PDFs
-* A PDF handout under docs
+* A [PDF handout](tree/master/pdf) under "PDF" folder.
+That folder also contains a couple of good examples of pdfs that have to be converted to Excel for practice.
 * [A tutorial on XPATH using Google Chrome](http://sarahcnyt.github.io/ire-toronto) scraper (we'll use this in class).
 It also includes a list of some of the more common scraping tools that would take you further.

 ## What is CAR? ##